 Cleaning your house and rearranging furniture is the most obvious part of home staging.
 Trash any furniture you won’t be bringing with you to your next home, and maximize your storage spaces by moving some of what’s in them to storage units until you arrive at your new living space.
 This will prepare you for any showings.
 In addition, remove photographs of your family from tabletops, ledges and fridges.
 Erase any personal mark you left on the home.

 If your house is older, you may benefit from making modern upgrades.
-Replace your honey oak cabinets, remove vertical blinds, scrape off your outdated wallpaper, remove wood paneling, replace carpet with wood flooring, paint neutral colors over pastels or bright colors and replace unattractive plumbing fixtures.
+Replace your honey oak cabinets, update vertical blinds like from a store like blinds Brisbane, scrape off your outdated wallpaper, remove wood paneling, replace carpet with wood flooring, paint neutral colors over pastels or bright colors and replace unattractive plumbing fixtures.
 Be sure to replace any lights that are dim, and remove curtains and blinds that keep out the sunshine.
 The kitchen and bathrooms are focal points of a house, so remodel these if you must.

 Take care of more pressing matters like HVAC units that aren’t working, plumbing issues, roof leaks and foundation issues.
 A way to find out if you have problems in these areas is to hire a home inspector.
 Your buyers will likely have one too.
 Do not hide any major problems with your home, and make sure you have homeowner’s insurance.
 Major problems, for one, can cause accidents when prospective buyers are viewing your home that they may sue you for.
 Secondly, if you price your home dishonestly, you will not get many offers.